liangwj2022/MyMessages/README.md

 # MyMessages

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6.
 It can be accessed by https://angular-wjl.herokuapp.com/.
+It is a MEAN stack application.
+It is a small social network app that includes authentication, forum posts with uploading pictures.

 ## Development server